Skip to main content

 - cmd /c echo you can define multiple commands in a run hook!

-Allows you to define one or more commands, specifying the execution on Linux systems.
+Allows you to define one or more commands, specifying execution on Linux systems.

 linux: